tensorflow/models/orbit/README.md

 supports running on different device types (CPU, GPU, and TPU).
 The core code is intended to be easy to read and fork.

-See our [g3doc](g3doc) at go/orbit-trainer for additional documentation.

 [custom_training]: https://www.tensorflow.org/tutorials/distribute/custom_training